Skip to main content

 The process is repeatable.
 Once the author profiles and client context file are in place, new content follows the same workflow every time.
 I also rebuilt the process as a Streamlit web app (with web research capabilities via ScrapingBee) so non-technical users can run it without touching the command line.
 Process first, tool second.
 Build it as a human-driven workflow, prove it works, then encode it into software.
 Not the other way around.

-For Avalara (a tax compliance automation platform), I used the same framework but focused on the offsite engagement layer: finding relevant conversations across Reddit, LinkedIn, Quora, and Medium, and generating responses from specific Avalara experts that actually sound like the person wrote them.
+For Avalara (a tax compliance automation platform), I used the same framework but focused on the offsite engagement layer for AI citations : finding relevant conversations across Reddit, LinkedIn, Quora, and Medium, and generating responses from specific Avalara experts that actually sound like the person wrote them.
 Same principle: encode the expertise first, then build the process around it.

 The system is the product.
 Not any individual blog post.
 Not any single tool.
 The quality and consistency come from having a documented, repeatable process that enforces E-E-A-T, answer-first structure, and editorial rigour on every piece of content, every time.